slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 So, what?
 It works!
 No, crash. :see_no_evil:

-True, the code will work and will certainly not crash as we force-convert the value to a string
+True, the code will work and will certainly not crash as we force-convert the value to a string: `.lower().strip()` will always work against a string: peachy!
-:heavy_check_mark:
-What this means is that `.lower().strip()` will always work against a string: peachy!

 :point_right: It also means that `None` will turn to `"None"` *ooops*  :broken_heart: